 The purpose of the grievance procedure is to provide a just and equitable method for the resolution of grievances without discrimination, coercion, restraint, or reprisal against any employee who may submit or be involved in a grievance.

-The grievance procedure shall be as outlined in SAN DIEGO UNIFIED PORT District Administrative Procedure No. 128-260 and is incorporated into this Memorandum as Exhibit "A".
+The grievance procedure shall be as outlined in San Diego Unified Port District Administrative Procedure No. 128-260 and is incorporated into this agreement as Exhibit "B".

 SAFETY COMMITTEE